-->

 11. Al-Khaliq

 "So God is the Creator.
 Big deal, I already knew that, tell me something I didn't know."
 I'll admit that this has been my attitude some of the time.
 Muslims teach it to their children in songs like the one above.
 We teach it to little children in Sunday School.
 It makes an easy lesson.
 We hear it so much and say it so much that I think we sometimes lose track of how awesome this is.
 That is, when we aren't getting sidetracked into fruitless arguments about exactly what God's creation process looked like, fighting for or against a literal interpretation of Genesis 1.
 I believe Genesis 1 contains a true picture of creation.
-I am not at all convinced that it is meant to be a detailed scientific description of how the world was created.
+I do not believe that it is meant to be a detailed scientific description of how the world was created.
 God certainly has the power to have created the world in anyway he chose, and taking any amount of time that he chose.
 But I do not think that a belief that the book of Genesis is inspired by God requires us to come to conclusions about this.

 Before I was a Christian, I didn't much care who or what, if anything, created the world.
 It didn't happen one of the questions that captured my imagination.
 When I became a Christian, it was part of the package.
 "I believe in God, the Father, maker of heaven and earth and of all things seen and unseen..."